-The concepts covered by this code are not intended to be any different in scope than those covered by the 2012 edition of the International Codes® (I-Codes®) published by the International Code Council (ICC)®.
+The concepts covered by this code are not intended to be any different in scope than those covered by the 2015 edition of the International Codes® (I-Codes®) published by the International Code Council (ICC)®.
 However, this code is distinctly different from the other International Codes, which, in many cases, direct the user to a single solution to address a safety concern for a building or facility.
 The ICCPC allows the user to achieve various solutions, systematically.
-It should be noted that the family of International Codes, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fire Code®, International Fuel Gas Code®, International Green Construction CodeTM (to be available March 2012), International Mechanical Code®, International Plumbing Code®, International Private Sewage Disposal Code®, International Property Maintenance Code®, International Residential Code®, International Swimming Pool and Spa CodeTM (to be available March 2012), International Wildland-Urban Interface Code® and International Zoning Code®, is considered to provide an acceptable solution that will comply with the ICCPC.
+It should be noted that the family of International Codes, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fire Code®, International Fuel Gas Code®, International Green Construction Code®, International Mechanical Code®, International Property Maintenace Code®, International Residential Code®, International Swimming Pool and Spa CodeTM, International Wildland-Urban Interface Code® and International Zoning Code®, is considered to provide an acceptable solution that will comply with the ICCPC.
 Conversely, this code provides a procedure to address design and review issues associated with the alternative materials and methods sections of the codes cited above.